RealOrangeOne/theorangeone.net/content/posts/traefik-basics/index.md

 This is a more difficult question than it may seem.
 Personally I'm super happy I migrated from Nginx to traefik, and I know plenty of others who feel the same.
 If you're trying to manage a number of different docker containers on one machine, then traefik is something worth looking into.

 However, if you've just got a couple services, and you're comfortable with Nginx, why rock the boat?
-Both traefik and nginx are reverse proxies, and they're both really good, you're not going to see performance, security, or really simplicity gains by switching.
+Both traefik and nginx are reverse proxies, and they're both great.
+You're not going to see performance, security, or really simplicity gains simply from switching.
 With that said if you're using docker, it's worth a look into anyway.

 Using Traefik using only the file provider is definitely not a good idea, and nginx is definitely a better tool for the job!